 - 730 ADULT EDUCATION AND LITERACY, WORKFORCE INVESTMENT ACT TITLE II, P.L.
 105-220.
 Funds to establish adult education programs that will enable all adults to acquire basic literacy skills, complete secondary school; and become more employable, productive, and responsible citizens. - 731\ Adult Education and Literacy.
 Revenue received from federal sources to establish adult education programs that will enable all adults to acquire basic literacy skills, complete secondary school; and become more employable, productive, and responsible citizens.
 (CFDA Number 84.002) - 732\ English Literacy/Civics.
 Revenue received from federal sources to establish adult education programs that will enable all adults to acquire basic literacy skills, complete secondary school; and become more employable, productive, and responsible citizens.
 (CFDA Number 84.002) - 733\ Adult Education Services to Corrections and Institutionalized Individuals.
 (CFDA Number 84.002) - 734\ English Library/Civics Professional Development.
 (To be used by Union Public School only).
-(CFDA Number 84.002)

-- 735\ Temporary Assistance for Needy Families (TANF).
+(CFDA Number 84.002) - 735\ Temporary Assistance for Needy Families (TANF).
 Revenue received from federal sources to provide adult basic education distributed to the school districts through the State Department of Education.
 (CFDA Number 93.558) - 760 CHILD NUTRITION FEDERAL FUNDS. - 763\ Lunches.
 (CFDA Number 10.555) - 764\ Breakfasts.
 (CFDA Number 10.553) - 765\ Special Milk Program.
 (CFDA Number 10.556) - 766\ Summer Food Service Program.
-(CFDA Number 10.559) - 768\ Fresh Fruit/Vegetable Program.
+(CFDA Number 10.559)

+- 767\ Professional Standards for School Nutrition Employees.
+Establish and meet the minimum national professional standards for all school nutrition employees who manage and operate the National School Lunch and School Breakfast Programs, and to ensure school nutrition personnel have the continuing education/training and tools they need to ensure the districts nutrition personnel are meeting minimum professional standards in order to adequately perform the duties and responsibilities of their positions.
+(CFDA # 10.547) - 768\ Fresh Fruit/Vegetable Program.
 (CFDA Number 10.582) - 769\ Child and Adult Care Food Program.
 (CFDA Number 10.558) - 770\ MISCELLANEOUS FEDERAL PROGRAMS.
 Code name and number to be assigned by LEA.
 This includes federal direct grant funds which do not need to be tracked by the State Department of Education.
-Code GOALS 2000, Flood Control, Forest Reserve Rentals, Submarginal Lands, Early Reading First, Improving Literacy Through School Libraries here.
-CAUTION: Do not assign code numbers for grant funds administered through the State Department of Education.
+Code GOALS 2000, Flood Control, Forest Reserve Rentals, Sub-marginal Lands, Early Reading First, Improving Literacy Through School Libraries, etc., here.
+CAUTION: Do not assign code numbers for grant funds administered through the State Department of Education. - 771

-- 781\ Learn and Serve America, School-Based Programs.
-(CFDA Number 94.004) - 786\ Consolidated Administrative Funds. - 791\ Farm Bill Equipment Grant.
+779 - 781\ Learn and Serve America, School-Based Programs.
+(CFDA Number 94.004) - 785\ School-wide Consolidation of Federal Funds - 786\ Consolidated Administrative Funds. - 791\ National School Lunch Program (NSLP) Equipment Assistance Grant.
+SDE pass through grant funds to purchase equipment to serve healthier meals that meet the updated meal patterns, with emphasis on serving more fruits and vegetables in school meals and improving food safety.
 (CFDA Number 10.579) - 799\ This code is reserved for prior year federal fund reimbursement on revenue coding.
+(Do not use with revenue source codes 4710-4780)

-800 SERIES
+800 SERIES-ACTIVITY SUBACCOUNTS

-WHEN REPORTING TO THE STATE DEPARTMENT OF EDUCATION, ALL ODES 801-998 MUST BE ROLLED UP TO 800.\
+WHEN REPORTING TO THE STATE DEPARTMENT OF EDUCATION, ALL CODES 801-998 MUST BE ROLLED UP TO 800.\